 - when we procure Luxon-branded promotional merchandise, this is sourced from a supplier which is a member of the Ethical Trading Initiative and Sedex (the Supplier Ethical Data Exchange).

 Training and compliance

 All Luxon employees are required to read, understand and commit to follow our Global Conduct Policy.
 Members of senior management receive specific face-to-face training on our Global Conduct Policy in order to promote the policy throughout our organisation.

 Our global Compliance Policy includes detailed whistleblowing procedures to enable and encourage employees to express concerns regarding any misconduct or wrongdoing related to our business.
 This may be done either by raising a concern internally, or anonymously through our external whistleblowing channel.
 All reports will be investigated and appropriate remedial actions taken.
 All employees are required to periodically complete an online training module which highlights these procedures.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Luxon slavery and human trafficking statement for the financial year ended 31 December 2019.

-This statement has been approved by the boards of directors of Luxon.
+This statement has been approved by the board of directors of Luxon.